Queered/monkeyghoul_0001/README.md

 purpose, reason: the motivation of this operation was FREEing information because there is no uncommong source codes for lua that would help you learning how to script for Da Hood.

 tldr; educational purposes only and only.

+what it includes:

+Nearest part to cursor
+Resolver
+Checks
+Hitchance
+Shake
+Smoothness
+Air Check
+AA Detector

+by far